 What we do

-Diaspora Action Australia (DAA) offers a range of practical assistance to help diaspora organisations and communities promote human rights, peace and development in their countries of origin.
-This includes:
+Diaspora Action Australia (DAA) offers a range of practical assistance to help diaspora organisations and communities promote human rights, peace and development in their countries of origin and in Australia.

 Due to the partnership between Oromia Support Group Australia (OSGA) and DAA, the OSGA was able to attain special consultative status with the United Nations.
 Read about it here.